you-fail-me/git-drift.nvim/README.md

 # git-drift.nvim

-A very basic nvim plugin exposing a function to indicate how the local git branch diverges from upstream - X commits ahead, Y commits behind.
+A very simple functionality to tell how the local git branch diverges from upstream - X commits ahead, Y commits behind.
 The intended usage is as a lualine component but can be programmatically plugged into pretty much anything.

 ![lualine usage example](./doc/lualine-drift.png)

 ## Features

-- Shows commits ahead/behind upstream branch
+- Shows commits ahead/behind upstream branch.
-- Throttles git commands to prevent issues if the function is called often (e.g. during render in a UI component)
+- Throttles git commands to prevent issues if the function is called often (e.g. during render in a UI component).
-- Configurable throttle intervals
+- Configurable throttle intervals.
-- Function to force state re-synchronization
+- Function to force state re-synchronization.
-- Non-blocking background operations with configurable timeouts
+- Non-blocking background operations with configurable timeouts.
-- No implicit operations overhead, only does anything if `status()` is called
+- No implicit operations overhead, only does anything if `status()` is called.
-- Uses resources sparingly and doesn't even try to check upstream divergence if finds no upstream
+- Uses resources sparingly and doesn't even try to check upstream divergence if finds no upstream.
-- Very simple, no dependencies
+- Very simple, no dependencies.

 ## Requirements

-Git, naturally, and a nerd font, to correctly render the string returned by `status()`
+Git, naturally, and a nerd font, to correctly render the string returned by `status()`.

 ## Installation